jrh-dev/jrh-dev.github.io/_posts/2022-11-17-r-basics-grouping.md

 #' 1 setosa            [50]
 #' 2 versicolor        [50]
 #' 3 virginica         [50]

 {% endhighlight %}

-You can see that the `$groups` attribute has been added recording our groupings and an additional element has been added to the `$class` attribute, `grouped_df`.
+You can see that the `$groups` attribute has been added to record our groupings and an additional element has been added to the `$class` attribute, `grouped_df`.

 ***CAUTION:*** Whilst our data remains grouped we need to take care when using functions that behave differently when passed a `grouped_df`.
-Typically this will be functions from `tidyverse` packages, though there is nothing to prevent authors of other packages utilising the `grouped_df` attributes.
-If we don't want our output to be effected by the groupings then the grouping will need to be removed explicitly.
+Typically this will be functions from `tidyverse` packages, though there is nothing to prevent authors of other packages utilising the `grouped_df` class.
+If we don't want our output to be effected by the groupings then the grouping will need to be removed explicitly using `ungroup()`.
 {:.warning}

 ## summarise()